-Configure the port mapping of host and container in Port Mapping.
-To enable access to the Nginx server in the container by means of public network, configure the Web Routing.
+- Configure the port mapping of host and container in Port Mapping.
+To enable access to the Nginx server in the container by means of Internet, configure the Web Routing.

-Note: You can also enter your own domain name.
-For how to add your own domain name, see Add domain names to services exposed to the public network.
-For how to configure the container port and HTTP service domain name for the routing, see routing.
-For information about how the routing service forwards requests to the container, see Expose HTTP services by means of acsrouting.
+Note You can also enter your own domain name.
+For how to add your own domain name, see Simple routing - Configure domain names.
+For how to configure the container port used for routing and the domain name of HTTP services, see routing in Label description.
+For information about how the routing service forwards requests to the container, see Simple routing - supports HTTP and HTTPS.

-Click Create at the right of the page.
+- Click Create.
 Container Service creates the application nginx according to the preceding settings.

-Note: If you cannot access this page, see Access link troubleshooting.
+Note If you cannot access this page, see How to troubleshoot access link issues?.